 NovelCrafter: The Power User's Playground

-NovelCrafter has been called "the Photoshop of AI writing tools," and that comparison is surprisingly accurate.
-It is built for writers who want deep control over every aspect of their AI-assisted writing workflow.
-Where LivingWriter aims for simplicity, NovelCrafter aims for configurability.
+NovelCrafter has been called "the Photoshop of AI writing tools," and the comparison holds up.
+It is built for writers who want to control every part of an AI-assisted workflow.
+Where LivingWriter optimizes for simplicity, NovelCrafter optimizes for configurability.

 What NovelCrafter Does Well